The Story of my Adventure to play Australia’s Top 100 Golf Courses

 Seven years after officially starting the quest, I have managed to complete the Australian Golf Digest Top 100 for both 2014 and 2016 within the space of a week.
 Indooroopilly Golf Club West course was the last played for the 2014 list, whilst Cape Wickham Links was the venue to complete the 2016 list.
 It was certainly an exhilarating feeling to finally reach my goal.
 Making this a bit more special was playing with a group, some of which had been part of the journey at various times.

 So what now?
 It is a great question which can be partially answered quite easily.
 Well first a short break, a battery recharge is required.
-Then the next step is to complete the 2012 list, with only three courses to complete, then wait until the new 2018 list to be released.
+Then the next step is to complete the 2012 list, with only three courses to play, then complete any new list from 2018 on.
 From now this should hopefully be a relatively easy task to complete future lists.
 Usually around ten changes will occur, so covering these within a two year period should be quite reasonable.
 I am now also completing the Golf Australia Magazine Top 100.
 Being so close to completing the 100 it seems crazy not to.

-On a larger scale I have now decided to attempt the World top 100.
-Aiming to be the first Australian to complete the feat.
+On a larger scale I may attempt the World top 100.
 Great consideration has gone into selecting which list to use.
 Finally coming to the conclusion that top100golfcourses.com is the ideal one for me.
 So look out World, here I come.